jeness/votePOI/README.md

-# A role voting app project by node.js, MongoDB and React
+# A role voting app project by node.js, MongoDB and React.js

 ## Dependencies
 1. Install homebrew and nodejs